 Vicky began her public service in 1994 when she successfully ran for State Representative in the Missouri General Assembly.
 She served six years in the state house, representing parts of Cass and Johnson Counties.

 She was elected to the U.S. House of Representatives in 2010 and serves on the House Armed Services and Agriculture Committees.
-On the House Armed Services Committee, she chairs the Oversight and Investigations Subcommittee and is a member of the Seapower and Projection Forces and the Readiness Subcommittees.
-On the House Agriculture Committee, she serves on the Nutrition and Livestock and Foreign Agriculture Subcommittees.
+On the House Armed Services Committee, she serves as the Ranking Member of the Tactical Air and Land Forces Subcommittee and is a member of the Seapower and Projection Forces Subcommittee.
+On the House Agriculture Committee, she serves on the Livestock & Foreign Agriculture Subcommittee and the Biotechnology, Horticulture, and Research Subcommittee.
 She also chairs the House Values Action Team.
 An advocate for traditional Missouri values, strong national defense, and sound fiscal discipline, Vicky has used her position in Congress to advance these principles and fight for the interests of her constituents in the Fourth district.

 Fighting for Missouri…